Home Page

 Step #2

-If installing in prefinished or existing floor - skip this step.
+If installing in the prefinished or existing floor - skip to step 3.

 Install flooring per manufacturer's instructions.
-Make sure the flooring overlaps the medallion shape you traced on the floor by approximate 1/2 to 1" and assure that none of the nails you use to install the floor come too close to the area where the medallion is to be installed.
-If the floor is unfinished, sand the floor in the area of the medallion to assure the template will sit flush to the newly installed flooring.
+Ensure the flooring overlaps the medallion shape you traced on the floor by approximately 1/2 to 1".
+Assure none of the nails you use to install the floor come too close to the area where the medallion is installed.
+If the floor is unfinished, sand the floor in the medallion area to assure the template will sit flush to the newly installed flooring.

 Step #3